-All Year 7 pupils in participating schools will undertake a computerised school assessment (including cognitive tasks e.g. attention, memory, and questions on mobile phone use and lifestyle).
-The assessment will be scheduled during school hours and will take approximately 55 minutes.
+All Year 7 pupils in participating schools had undertaken a computerised school assessment (including cognitive tasks e.g. attention, memory, and questions on mobile phone use and lifestyle).
+The assessment was scheduled during school hours.

 All pupils will repeat this in-class assessment when they are in year 9.
 This will allow us look at changing exposures to mobile phones and other wireless technologies, and assess children’s cognitive and behavioural development over time in relation to these changes.

 All secondary schools across London, both state and independent, and which have a large main intake in year 7, have been approached for participation in this research study.
 We have 39 SCAMP schools in and around London.

 Scientists remain uncertain as to whether children’s developing brains might be more vulnerable than adults to exposure to radio waves that are emitted from mobile phones and other wireless technologies.

 The Stewart Report (IEGMP, 2000) concluded that: “...children may be more vulnerable because of their developing nervous system, the greater absorption of energy in the tissues of the head, and a longer lifetime of exposure.